The CSR Group, LLC provides tools and solutions for a holistic approach to responsible business.

 The Associated Press has called him “The guru of green business practices.”

 Jeffrey Smith is a partner in the New York office of Crowell & Moring and is a member of the firm's Environment & Natural Resources and Corporate groups.
-In addition to working on matters relating to financings, underwritings and mergers and acquisitions across industries on a national and international level, Jeff provides day-to-day counseling on environmental management and corporate governance issues, environmental issues of interest to the SEC, shareholder relations involving environmental matters and environmental litigation.
+In addition to working on matters relating to financings, underwritings, mergers and acquisitions across industries on a national and international level, Jeff provides day-to-day counseling on environmental management and corporate governance issues, environmental issues of interest to the SEC, shareholder relations involving environmental matters and environmental litigation.

 Among the transactions in which Jeff has recently participated are: